 Quality Intelligence: why omnipresence isn’t rocket science

-The term ‘omnipresence’ is not appealing, and sounds like something out of a bad sci-fi movie, complete with eerie 70s soundtrack.
-Nevertheless, it has stuck as a marketing term because it describes very well what you want to achieve, particularly when it comes to Quality Management.
+The term ‘omnipresence’ is not appealing and sounds like something out of a bad sci-fi movie, complete with an eerie 70s soundtrack.
+Nevertheless, it has stuck as a marketing term because it describes very well what you want to achieve, particularly when it comes to quality management.

-This organisational dissonance always goes hand in hand with frustrating (and unnecessary) technical limitations that affect Process and Systems.
+This organizational dissonance always goes hand in hand with frustrating (and unnecessary) technical limitations that affect Process and Systems.
 For omnipresence to take hold, these have to be integrated.

 From fragmentation to integration:

 Just as omnipresence breaks down barriers between departments, it also blurs the distinction between the three ‘building blocks’ of quality management: Quality Control, Document Management, and QESH.
 Omnipresence gives manufacturing companies an integrated, 360° experience of all these core activities.
 The integration needs to be all of a piece, and not an integration after the event – usually, a reporting tool or Document Management module bolted on to an existing Quality Control solution.

 Over the years you may have got very good at navigating between Quality Control, Document Management, and QESH but you are still wasting precious time, as well as fatally excluding everyone else from the process.
 These juggling acts do not deliver omnipresence.

 You want your QC and QESH forms to link directly to the relevant documents in your internal Document Management System (DMS).
 Process flow charts in that DMS are linked directly to QC and QESH forms.
 Actions and events for QC, QESH, and DMS are grouped on one integrated action list, one integrated internal calendar.
 Your KPI dashboards show details from QC, QESH, and DMS.

 All the results of all your activities are always up-to-date in place, for everyone to see and use.